ibm-cloud-docs/vpc/vpn-upgrade-ciphers.md

 ### Before you begin
 {: #upgrade-vpn-custom-policy-before-begin}

 On 20 September 2022, VPN for VPC IKE and IPsec weak ciphers were deprecated.
-To upgrade a VPN connection that was created using a custom IKE or IPsec policy that contains weak ciphers, complete the following steps.
+To upgrade a VPN connection that was created by using a custom IKE or IPsec policy that contains weak ciphers, complete the following steps.

-You will experience a network outage during the upgrade.
+Expect a network outage during the upgrade.
 The duration of the outage depends on the time that it takes to update the weak ciphers and to reestablish the VPN connection.
 It is recommended that you plan a maintenance window for this upgrade.
 {: important}

 Before you begin, it is a good idea to first configure your on-prem VPN gateway peer to contain both the weak and secure ciphers for Phase 1 and Phase 2 negotiation.
 Then, change the IBM VPN gateway to remove the use of the weak ciphers by following these steps.
-Afterward, remove the weak ciphers from the on-prem VPN gateway.
+Afterward, remove the weak ciphers from the on-premises VPN gateway.
 This step might also reduce the outage time.

 ### Upgrading a VPN from a custom IKE policy in the UI
 {: #upgrade-vpn-custom-ike-policy-procedure-ui}